sebastienwindal/FRDStravaClient/Readme.md

 `StravaAthlete`, etc...) and a client class `FRDStravaClient` that encapsulates the AFHTTPRequestOperationManager calls.

 Model objects are all subclasses of `MTLModel`, and they closely follow the structure of the Strava API response objects.
-FRDStravaClient is a singleton object (use `[FRDStravaClient sharedInstance]`) with a bunch of methods that match closely the Rest API endpoints.
-FRDStravaClient calls are grouped into 9 categories `FRDStravaClient+XXX` e.g. `FRDStravaClient+Activity`, `FRDStravaClient+Athlete`, etc...
+FRDStravaClient is a singleton object (use `[FRDStravaClient sharedInstance]`) with  fetch request methods that match the Rest API endpoints.
+FRDStravaClient fetch calls are grouped into 9 categories `FRDStravaClient+XXX` e.g. `FRDStravaClient+Activity`, `FRDStravaClient+Athlete`, etc...
 They all follow the same pattern:

 ```obj-C